MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-5g-telenor-part-1.md

             <img src="/assets/image/2022_04_01_aleksati_5g_telenor_coverage.jpg" alt="5g_telenor_coverage" title="5g_telenor_coverage" width="auto"/>
         </div>
     </div>
-    <figcaption> Coverage report from our location outside IMV at UiO.
+    <figcaption> Coverage report from our location at UiO.
 Screenshot from the routers location-optimizing software to the left, and the Telenor coverage map of the Musicology department to the right.
-With borderline 5G coverage at our department, putting the routers outside helped boost the reception.
-Visit our exact router coordinates <a href="https://goo.gl/maps/VJXb1KhEBAaPhz4x6">here</a>.</figcaption>
+With borderline 5G coverage at our department, putting the routers outside helped boost the reception.</figcaption>
 </figure>

 ## Hardware and Software

-Besides the Huawei routers, we used our own pair of custom built systems for NPMs, namely our _Lola racks_.
-These hardware racks are essentially bundles of high-end software, audio/video peripherals and networking tools which can provide the lowest possible latency on audio/video transmissions over the network, given that all other the pieces of the puzzle are correct.
+Besides the Huawei routers, we used a pair of custom built NMP rack systems, namely our _Lola racks_.
+These hardware modules are essentially bundles of high-end software, audio/video peripherals and networking tools which can provide the lowest possible latency on audio/video transmissions over the network, given that all other the pieces of the puzzle are correct.

-Full documentation and more detailed info about these _Lola racks_ will be avaliable at our GitHub soon:
+Full documentation and more detailed info about these kits can (or will) be found on our GitHub:

 - [https://github.com/MCT-master/NMP-Portable-Kits](https://github.com/MCT-master/NMP-Portable-Kits)